Battle of the Atlantic: Name

-On 5 March 1941, First Lord of the Admiralty A. V. Alexander asked Parliament for "many more ships and great numbers of men" to fight "the Battle of the Atlantic", which he compared to the Battle of France, fought the previous summer.
-The first meeting of the Cabinet's "Battle of the Atlantic Committee" was on March 19.
+On 5 March 1941, the First Lord of the Admiralty, A. V. Alexander, asked Parliament for "many more ships and great numbers of men" to fight "the Battle of the Atlantic", which he compared to the Battle of France fought the previous summer.
+The first meeting of the Cabinet's "Battle of the Atlantic Committee" was on 19 March.
 Churchill claimed to have coined the phrase "Battle of the Atlantic" shortly before Alexander's speech, but there are several examples of earlier usage.

 Background

 Following the use of unrestricted submarine warfare by Germany in the First World War, countries tried to limit or abolish submarines.
 The effort failed.
 Instead, the London Naval Treaty required submarines to abide by "cruiser rules", which demanded they surface, search and place ship crews in "a place of safety" (for which lifeboats did not qualify, except under particular circumstances) before sinking them, unless the ship in question showed "persistent refusal to stop...or active resistance to visit or search".
 These regulations did not prohibit arming merchantmen, but doing so, or having them report contact with submarines (or raiders), made them de facto naval auxiliaries and removed the protection of the cruiser rules.

-This made restrictions on submarines effectively moot.
+The Treaty of Versailles forbade the Germans to operate U-boats and reduced the German surface fleet to a few obsolete ships.
+When three of these obsolete ships had to be replaced, the Germans opted to construct the Deutschland-class of panzerschiffe (armoured ships) or "pocket battleships" as they were nicknamed by foreign navies.
+These ships were designed for commerce raiding on distant seas, to operate as a raider hunting for independently sailing ships, and to avoid combat with superior forces.